 and what is small.

 if my death is the only reminder of man’s power

 exist in memory,

 born of experience.

 PASSENGER's PRAYER was written September 2014 during a month's witness with Passenger pigeon.

 Global Witness reports 185 people across 16 countries were killed in 2015 while protecting their communities.
 That's a 60% increase in such killings from 2014.

 Anger felt crippling on International Women’s Day March 8, 2016, as the world celebrated the woman and my thoughts were with women who have not only died in the stand for life, but have been murdered for standing in the way of someone's 'progress'.

 For me, anger rising in response to the murder of women and men advocating for their existence is complicated by inequality among community advocates, more commonly known as environmental activists.
-It is that some who lead large organizations - all men and mostly white - earn multiples of six figures annually, while those staying and protecting their communities with their own bodies often go compensated minimally if that and pay the highest price of injustice whether they live or die.
+It is that some who lead large organizations - all men and mostly white - earn multiples of six figures annually, while those staying and protecting their communities with their own bodies often go financially compensated at a minimum, if any amount, and pay the highest price of injustice whether they live or die.